BigSoftVideo/DOTEbase/scope.md

 #### DOTEspace Crawler

-The [DOTEspace Crawler](dotespace.md) works behind the scenes scanning all watch folders across all DOTEspaces to find all _DOTE_ Projects and Transcripts.
+The [DOTEspace Crawler](dotespace.md) works behind the scenes scanning all watch folders across all DOTEspaces to find and update the cache with all _DOTE_ Projects and Transcripts.
 It is not limited to one DOTEspace or watch folder.

 ### Transcript